ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The number of MPI tasks to allocate for each write group.

 ``WRTCMP_output_grid``: (Default: "''")
    Sets the type (coordinate system) of the write component grid.
 The default empty string forces the user to set a valid value for ``WRTCMP_output_grid`` in ``config.sh`` if specifying a *custom* grid.
-Otherwise, the ordinary "regional_latlon" grid will be used.
+When creating an experiment with a user-defined grid, this parameter must be specified or the experiment will fail.
 Valid values: "lambert_conformal" "regional_latlon" "rotated_latlon"

-..
-   COMMENT: If no value is specified in config.sh, would setup.sh (or some other script?) use the ordinary "regional_latlon"?
-Or would the experiment just fail?

 ``WRTCMP_cen_lon``: (Default: "")
    Longitude (in degrees) of the center of the write component grid.
 Can usually be set to the corresponding value from the native grid.